 Nanotechnology is an emerging science.
-Novel foods and processes developed using nanotechnology must be approved under the Novel Foods Regulation to make sure they're safe.
+EU member states must approve novel foods and processes developed using nanotechnology under the Novel Foods Regulation.
+This helps ensure they're safe.

 What is nanotechnology?

-Nanotechnology is the manufacture and use of materials and structures in very small sizes - at the 'nanometre scale'.
+Nanotechnology is the manufacture and use of materials and structures in very small sizes.
+This means those using the 'nanometre scale'.
 A nanometre is one millionth of a millimetre.

 Nanomaterials are not new.
-However, recent technological developments mean that manufactured (engineered) nanoparticles could be developed and added to foods.
+However, recent technological developments mean that industry could develop manufactured (engineered) nanoparticles and add them to foods.

-New food materials that are manufactured with small particles measuring up to 100 nanometres in diameter may become 'novel' because of a change in their composition.
-These would be covered by the Novel Foods Regulation.
+New food materials manufactured with small particles measuring up to 100 nanometres in diameter may become 'novel' because of a change in their composition.
+The Novel Foods Regulation would cover these.

 Research into nanotechnology

-The Food Standards Agency (FSA) has carried out research into new ways in which nanotechnology might be used in the UK.
+The Food Standards Agency (FSA) has carried out research into new ways in which nanotechnology might affect food in the UK.
 The research considered:

-- the potential chemical migration into food when the technology was used for materials and articles in contact with food
+- the potential chemical migration into food when materials and articles in contact with food use the technology

 - the possible use of nanomaterials as food additives or ingredients